Transfer Error Messages Task

 The sysmessages table in the master database contains all the error messages—both system and user-defined—that SQL Server uses.

 The user-defined messages to be transferred may already exist on the destination.
 An error message is defined as a duplicate error message if the identifier and the language are the same.
 The Transfer Error Messages task can be configured to handle existing error messages in the following ways:

 At run time, the Transfer Error Messages task connects to the source and destination servers by using one or two SMO connection managers.
 The SMO connection manager is configured separately from the Transfer Error Messages task, and then is referenced in the Transfer Error Messages task.
 The SMO connection manager specifies the server and the authentication mode to use when accessing the server.
 For more information, see SMO Connection Manager.

-The Transfer Error Messages task supports a source and destination that is SQL Server 2000 or SQL Server.
+The Transfer Error Messages task supports a SQL Server source and destination.
 There are no restrictions on which version to use as a source or destination.

 The task raises an information event that reports the number of error messages that have been transferred.

 The Transfer Error Messages task does not report incremental progress of the error message transfer; it reports only 0% and 100 % completion.

 The execution value, defined in the ExecutionValue property of the task, returns the number of error messages that have been transferred.
 By assigning a user-defined variable to the ExecValueVariable property of the Transfer Error Message task, information about the error message transfer can be made available to other objects in the package.
 For more information, see Integration Services (SSIS) Variables and Use Variables in Packages.

 The Transfer Error Messages task includes the following custom log entries: